Bariatric Surgery & Weight Center

 We understand that the struggle to lose weight is more complicated than a simple formula of eat less and move more.
 Our specialists work with you to create a personalized treatment plan and help you understand the options available to you, including medical weight management or weight loss surgery.

 At Park Nicollet’s Bariatric Surgery and Weight Center, we’ve been helping patients achieve their weight loss goals for more than 40 years, and we’re nationally recognized for our care.
+We offer a range of care options, including

 We use a proven team approach to support you holistically in weight management.
 Our team of experts includes board-certified bariatric surgeons, board-certified bariatricians, certified bariatric nurses, physician assistants, psychologists, dietitians, physical therapists and other medical specialists.